2022–23 Summit League men's basketball season

-The 2022-23 Summit League Conference men's basketball season started non-conference play on November 7, 2022, and began conference play on December 19, 2022.
-The regular season will end on February 25, 2023, and will set up the 2023 Summit League men's basketball tournament from March 3 to March 7, 2023.
+The 2022–23 Summit League men's basketball season started non-conference play on November 7, 2022, and began conference play on December 19, 2022.
+The regular season ended on February 25, 2023, and the 2023 Summit League men's basketball tournament from March 3 to March 7, 2023.

-Oral Roberts finished league play with a perfect 18-0 record, the second time that has happened in the Summit League's history and second year in a row a team has finished with a perfect league record (South Dakota State).
+Oral Roberts finished league play with a perfect 18–0 record, the second time that has happened in the Summit League's history and second year in a row a team has finished with a perfect league record (South Dakota State).

 In the postseason, Oral Roberts made the 2023 NCAA Division I men's basketball tournament as a 12 seed.
 They lost to Duke in the first round.

 Conference Changes

 Following last year's postseason tournament, the Summit League announced they would be expanding the tournament in future years to include all 10 teams.
 It will consist of an added day to the tournament with the 7 through 10 seeds competing for the typical 7 and 8 seed slots.